- Warrants to obtain blood samples

 (4) Samples of blood may be taken from a person under a warrant issued under subsection (1) [warrants to obtain blood samples] only during the time that a qualified medical practitioner is satisfied that the conditions referred to in subparagraphs (1)(c)(i) and (ii) continue to exist.

-- Copy or facsimile to person
+- Copy to person

 - Taking of samples